FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity

 \begin{assumption} For all $t\in\{1,\ldots,T\}$, the gradients of all loss functions, $\{\nabla f_t(\mathbf{x})\}_{t=1}^T$, are bounded.
 Specially, there exists a constant $G_{\infty}>0$ such that $\max_{\mathbf{x}\in\mathcal{F}}\|\nabla f_t(\mathbf{x})\|_{\infty} \leq G_{\infty}$. \end{assumption}

-Now we present an accelerated and accurate belief-based optimization algorithm for strongly convex functions based on the above standard definitions and assumptions, called FastAdaBelief.
+Next we present an accelerated and accurate belief-based optimization algorithm for strongly convex functions based on the above standard definitions and assumptions, called FastAdaBelief.

 The detailed design of the proposed algorithm is shown in Algorithm~\ref{FastAdaBelief}, which follows the general design of \cite{Zhuang2020}.
 In the proposed algorithm, $\beta_{1t}$ and $\beta_{2t}$ are time-variant non-increasing hyper-parameters, and $\delta$ is a positive constant.
 Moreover, the parameter of step size, $\alpha_t$, is assigned as $\alpha_t = \frac{\alpha}{t}$, where $\alpha$ is a constant.
 Furthermore, the gradient of loss function at time $t$, $\mathbf{g}_t$, is calculated by $\mathbf{g}_t = \nabla f_t(\mathbf{x}_t)$.
 Next, the proposed algorithm computes the first-order momentum, $\mathbf{m}_t$, through Exponential Moving Average (EMA) of $\mathbf{g}_t$, which is shown as follows:

 Then, the second-order momentum, $\mathbf{s}_t$, in the proposed algorithm is calculated by EMA of the square of the observed gradient belief $(\mathbf{g}_t-\mathbf{m}_t)$, i.e.,

 Moreover, to satisfy the condition of convergence, i.e., $\Gamma_t = \frac{\sqrt{\mathbf{s}_t}}{\alpha_t} - \frac{\sqrt{\mathbf{s}_{t-1}}}{\alpha_{t-1}}\succeq 0$, the proposed algorithm further provides the following operation on the second-order momentum: